 The mission of the Alternative Break Program is to engage students in meaningful and collaborative community service in an effort to increase awareness of social issues and strengthen the communities in which they serve as well as foster a strong sense of community among trip participants and to the university as a whole.

 The University of Tennessee has held Alternative Break community service trips for students since 1993.
 During these trips, students travel in groups to new areas where they collaborate with local service agencies to meet specific community needs.
 Each trip is centered around a service theme that helps students gain a well-rounded perspective of a specific social issue.
-Students will take steps toward becoming an active citizen by participating in pre-trip meeting and educational opportunities, meaningful reflections throughout the trip, and will finally connect everything they’ve experienced to the Knoxville community by participating in a post-trip service project.
+Students will take steps toward becoming an active citizen by participating in pre-trip meetings and educational opportunities, meaningful reflections throughout the trip, connecting everything they’ve experienced to the Knoxville community by participating in a pre or post-trip service project, and a post-trip reorientation event.

-To learn more about the Alternative Break Program at the University of Tennessee and find out how you can get involved, please explore the links at the top of this page to find the information you are interested in.
+To learn more about the Alternative Break Program at the University of Tennessee and find out how you can get involved, please explore the links at the top of this page to find the information you are interested in, and click here to read blog posts from recent trip participants!

 "Before this trip, my perception was that service had to be substantial and large to be meaningful.
 Now I see any genuine act of service is meaningful." -AFB 2012 Participant